-Table 3.1 Results for using refined MVs of top and top-left CTU neighbors for spatial MV prediction
+Table 3.1 Results for Test-1

-The preliminary results for using the refined MVs for computing boundary strength on sub-block edges aligned with coding unit boundaries (but not the internal sub-block edges) indicate that there is a small average BDRATE gain of 0.02%.
-The final results shall be updated in a subsequent revision of this document.
+The preliminary results for using the refined MVs for computing boundary strength on sub-block edges aligned with coding unit boundaries (but not the internal sub-block edges) indicate that there is a small average BDRATE gain of 0.01%.
+Table 3.2 shows the result for Test-2 that performs de-blocking boundary strength calculations for CU boundaries using refined MVs in addition to Test-1.

+Table 3.2: Results for Test-2

 Conclusions